AAAI-DISIM-UnivAQ/ros2-ev3dev/README.md

 # ros2-ev3dev
 ROS2 nodes on the ev3dev OS on Lego Mindstorm robotic kit

+## Requirement

+Be sure to communicate properly with the Lego robot.
+See this [tutorial](https://youtu.be/TNXqizQTZhs) from Nigel Ward .

+## Steps

 In order to run ROS2 programs on the Lego Mindstorm kit, there are many steps to achieve:

 1. Install [Docker CE](http://www.docker.com/products/docker-desktop) on your host machine